MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fit-poly-udf.md

 ## Arguments

-* *y_series*: The name of the column (of the input table) containing the [dependent variable](https://en.wikipedia.org/wiki/Dependent_and_independent_variables), i.e. the series to fit.
+* *y_series*: The name of the column (of the input table) containing the [dependent variable](https://en.wikipedia.org/wiki/Dependent_and_independent_variables).
+That is, the series to fit.
 * *y_fit_series*: The name of the column to store the best fit series.
 * *fit_coeff*: The name of the column to store the best fit polynomial coefficients.
-* *degree*: The required order of the polynomial to fit (e.g. 1 for linear regression, 2 for quadratic regression etc.).
+* *degree*: The required order of the polynomial to fit.
+For example, 1 for linear regression, 2 for quadratic regression, and so on.
-* *x_series*: The name of the column containing the [independent variable](https://en.wikipedia.org/wiki/Dependent_and_independent_variables), i.e. the x or time axis.
+* *x_series*: The name of the column containing the [independent variable](https://en.wikipedia.org/wiki/Dependent_and_independent_variables), that is, the x or time axis.
 This parameter is optional, and is needed only for [unevenly spaced series](https://en.wikipedia.org/wiki/Unevenly_spaced_time_series).
 Default is empty string, as x is redundant for regression of evenly spaced series.
-* *x_istime*: This boolean parameter is optional, and is needed only if *x_series* is specified, and it's a vector of datetime.
+* *x_istime*: This boolean parameter is optional.
+This parameter is needed only if *x_series* is specified and it's a vector of datetime.

 ## Usage

-* This is a User Defined Function.
+* `series_fit_poly_udf()` is a User-Defined Function.
 You can either embed its code in your query, or install it in your database:
     * For ad hoc usage, embed its code using [let statement](../../query/letstatement.md).
 No permission is required.
     * For recurring usage, persist it using [.create function](../../management/create-function.md).
 Creating a function requires [database user permission](../../management/access-control/role-based-authorization.md)
-* This is a [tabular function](../../query/functions/user-defined-functions.md#tabular-function), to be applied using the [invoke operator](../../query/invokeoperator.md)
+* `series_fit_poly_udf()` is a [tabular function](../../query/functions/user-defined-functions.md#tabular-function), to be applied using the [invoke operator](../../query/invokeoperator.md)

 # [Ad hoc usage](#tab/adhoc)